hellbox/srob-migration/content/reviews/written-under-the-influence.md

-name = "Written under the influence" title = "Written under the influence" dek = "Clare Vaye Watkins wrote an essay that questioned her motivation for writing this book that we now review." type = "Review"facebookauto = "If you listened and appreciated what Claire Vaye Watkins said in \"On Pandering\", then how does it change your reading of her novel?" twitterauto = "If you appreciated what @clairevaye said in \"On Pandering\", how does it change your reading of her novel?" reviews_byline = ["writers/john-englehardt.md"] reviews_books = ["books/gold-fame-citrus.md"]
+name = "Written under the influence" title = "Written under the influence" dek = "Clare Vaye Watkins wrote an essay that questioned her motivation for writing this book that we now review." type = "Review" facebookauto = "If you listened and appreciated what Claire Vaye Watkins said in \"On Pandering\", then how does it change your reading of her novel?" twitterauto = "If you appreciated what @clairevaye said in \"On Pandering\", how does it change your reading of her novel?" reviews_byline = ["writers/john-englehardt.md"] reviews_books = ["books/gold-fame-citrus.md"]